woylie/doggo/README.md

 ## Status

 The library is actively developed.
-Being in its early stages, the library may undergo significant changes, leading to potential breaking changes.
+Being in its early stages, the library may still undergo significant changes, potentially leading to breaking changes.